 The church hall attached to the village green is a well know hub of the community with many events held there, including keep-fit, coffee mornings, sewing classes, zumba as well being available for parties.

-The Community council has nine members whose aim is to provide a service to the residents of Templeton and Cold Blow villages.
+The Community council has nine members whose aim is to provide a service to the residents of all in the ward.
 We meet on the 3rd Thursday of every month (except August) and any member of the public is welcome to attend the meetings.
 For queries, please contact the Clerk - details on the contact page.